Budget Planning Overview

 Based on worker positions

-This is configured in the budget planning parameters
+Based on security organizations.
+This is configured in the budget planning parameters.

 To begin the actual budgeting process, you need to create a Budget Planning Process.
 This is essentially a new Budget Plan.
 From this you can generate budget plan sheets and manage your budget process from start to end.

 Generate budget plans

 Now once the Budget Plan Process is activated, you can go to the Periodic functions to generate the Budget Plan.
 A new plan can be done manually also if you want, but most likely the initial numbers will be generated from another source.
 To do this, go to Periodic functions.
 Find the Budget Plan Generation menu, and then select the ‘Generate budget plan from general ledger’ function.

 Do this to generate a new Budget Plan for your process.
 We will generate three separate scenarios in this plan:

 This will be the starting point for our process.
 As we have no actual prior budget plan for our example, we will make one from a previous year’s actual numbers.
 We will update these slightly during our generation to make each scenario distinct.
 Once this is done you can go to the newly created Budget Plan to see the values generated for each scenario.